MTHFR: Secret Enzyme With A Huge Impact

 A1298C – This mutation is most commonly associated with chronic illnesses such as; depression, fibromyalgia, chronic fatigue syndrome, migraines, Irritable Bowel Syndrome (IBS), memory loss, Alzheimer’s and dementia, obsessive compulsive disorder (OCD,) bipolar disorder, schizophrenia, and more.
 3

-*Depending on whether a person has one or all four locations mutated will determine methylation reduction from 30% – 80% and beyond.
+Depending on how many of the four locations are mutated will determine methylation reduction from 25% – 80% and beyond.

 What Are The Signs of MTHFR?